Feefo logo

 The balance for your stay at (property name) from (holiday dates) is now overdue.

-In case you have overlooked our recent email reminder, we do now need the balance to be paid to prevent your stay from being cancelled.
+In case you have overlooked our recent email reminder, please pay the balance (insert amount) to prevent your stay from being cancelled as per the booking contract.

-For your convenience, you can (insert payment details).
+For your convenience, you can pay here (insert payment details).

 Regards,